 I have written multiple articles on buy now and pay later apps but never compared Klarna and Sezzle.
-Both are widely popular, and although there are a few differences, both are doing pretty good.
+Both are widely popular, and although there are a few differences, both are doing pretty well.
 So, how would both stand against each other?
-Let’s find out in the Klarna vs. Sezzle comparison.
+Let’s find out in the Klarna vs Sezzle comparison.

-Klarna is one of the apps available in over 10 nations.
+Klarna is one of the apps available in over ten nations.
 You can use the app as long as you are in one of the below countries.

 - The Netherlands